InternetRamen/data-web-app-jam/README.md

 login.html
 ```

-These are the three pages we'll be using for our app. `index.html` is the home page where we'll load all the posts, `create.html` is the page where users can create posts, and `login.html` is the page where users can login.
+These are the three pages we'll be using for our app. `index.html` is the home page where we'll load all the posts, `create.html` is the page where users can create posts, and `login.html` is the page where users can log in.

-In each page, we have a basic HTML boilerplate with script and style tags.
+On each page, we have a basic HTML boilerplate with script and style tags.
 Conventionally, you'd have these in other files and link them to the HTML file, but for simplicity, we'll just keep them in the same file.

 ### Creating a Firebase account

-Head over to [Firebase Console](https://console.firebase.google.com/u/0/) and login with Google.
+Head over to [Firebase Console](https://console.firebase.google.com/u/0/) and log in with Google.
 Once you're in, create a new project and name it whatever you want.

 Then, click and enable `Authentication` and `Firestore Database`.
 ![Console](image-1.png)